ablicq/SLR210-blockchain/rapport.md

 5. It sends an __IMPOSE__ request to everybody, which eentually respond.
 6. Eventually, p aborts, or receive acknoledgment from a quorum, then decides.

-_If a correct process decides, no process abort indefinitely often._
+__If a correct process decides, no process abort indefinitely often.__

-If a correct process decides, it sends a __DECIDE__ message to everybody.
-Other processes don't have time to abort indefinitely often.
+If a correct process decides, no other process will decide an other value later (cf previous section).
+Then no process can try to impose a ballot with higher ballot number than the accepted one.
+If it would be the case, this new proposal would be decided.
+Thus, the highest value __imposeballot__ kept in the system is the value previously decided.
+Then each time a process tries to read the system, the already decided ballot will be kept as the highest knwn ballot, and will eventually be decided again.
+No process can abort indefinitely often.

-_If there is a time after which a single correct process p proposes a value sufficiently many times, p eventually decides._
+__If there is a time after which a single correct process p proposes a value sufficiently many times, p eventually decides.__

+The algorith aborts each time a __READ__ or __IMPOSE__ request is received, but a higher ballot number is known.
+In the case where all process stop proposing but one, the ballot number of this process will be increased each time a ballot is proposed.
+At some point, the ballot number of the proposals will be greater than any ballot number previously known by the system.
+Then the process can no longer abort.
+It will eventually decide.

 # Performance analysis